juliandroid/DWIN_CR_10s_Pro/README.md

 __EXPERIMENTAL!!!
 NOT SAFE FOR UPDATE!!!__

-## Required steps to recreated the missing files
+## Required steps to recreate the missing files

 - Extract the Screen firmware to a new directory
 - Copy the firmware/CR10sPro_1.60.3/DWprj.hmi at the same level where the DWIN_SET is.